agile-students-fall2025/1-project-proposal-poka/README.md

 2. Behavioral reminders — proactively alerts users when they are about to exceed budgets or approach quarterly limits, preventing missed opportunities and overspending.

 **Why:**
-Consumers today often hold multiple credit cards (campus cards, no-annual-fee cards, airline co-branded cards, etc.), but cashback rates and capping rules across merchants and categories are complex and non-transparent.
-This causes users to miss out on optimal cashback or reward opportunities at the point of purchase.
+Consumers today often hold multiple credit cards (campus cards, no-annual-fee cards, airline co-branded cards, etc.).
+However, cashback rates and capping rules across merchants and categories are complex and non-transparent.
+This complexity often causes users to miss out on optimal cashback or reward opportunities at the point of purchase.
-The problem is especially significant for:
-- Students, who have limited budgets and need guidance to stretch every dollar.
-- Working professionals, who manage frequent, diverse expenses like dining, groceries, commuting, and business travel.
-- Homemakers (housewives/househusbands), who often oversee household budgets and daily spending, and can benefit from maximizing rewards on routine purchases such as groceries, utilities, and family needs.

 A single wrong card choice or overspending decision can result in significant opportunity costs.
-With smart recommendations and timely reminders, users can avoid waste, maximize the value of each expense, and make money management easier and more cost-effective.
+With smart recommendations and timely reminders, users can avoid waste, maximize the value of each expense, and make money management both easier and more cost-effective.

 ## For whom?
+The problem is especially significant for:

+- Students : who have limited budgets and need guidance to stretch every dollar.
+- Working professionals : who manage frequent, diverse expenses such as dining, groceries, commuting, and business travel.
+- Homemakers (housewives/househusbands) : who often oversee household budgets and daily spending, and benefit from maximizing rewards on routine purchases like groceries, utilities, and family needs.

+As an international student managing tuition, rent, and day-to-day expenses in a high-cost city, I often found it difficult to figure out which credit card would give me the best rewards or savings for a specific purchase.
+If a tool like CardWise had existed back then, it would have helped me make smarter financial choices and reduced a lot of unnecessary stress.
+I believe many other students in similar situations would benefit from such a system.

 ## How?
 From an end-user's perspective, CardWise Automations will work like this: